BashEdThomps/dream-engine/README.md

 * How to Build
 ```
-	# Select a target platform 'linux' or 'psp' or 'dreamcast'
+	# Select a <target> platform 'linux' or 'psp' or 'dreamcast'
-	$ export TARGET=linux
+	# make -f <file> invokes make with the specified makefile.
+	$ alias make="make -f Makefile.<target>"
 	$ make clean
 	$ make docs
 	$ make
 ```

-This will produce build/<TARGET>/libDreamEngine.so
+This will produce a build iniside of build/<targt>